Reviewed by: Dr. Nishant Joshi, General Physician, HCAH Rehab & Recovery Center

 Note: Some patients continue to improve even years after a stroke with the right support and therapies.

-Rehabilitation Methods for Stroke Paralysis
+Rehabilitation Therapies for Stroke Paralysis

 Home & Lifestyle Support for Recovery